MarvinMichel/blush/README.md

 1. Clone the repo or download the `.zip` file
 2. Run `$ npm install` or `$ npm i`
 3. Request acces to the database.*
+4. Run `$ npm start` to start the server.
-4. Go to your browser and visit `localhost:8000`
+5. Go to your browser and visit `localhost:8000`
 >*To acces our database, you need the environment file and your IP-Adress needs to be whitelisted by us.
 You can request acces by sending an e-mail to marvin.sernee@hva.nl

 ## Development 🤖